OtienoSamwel/android-graphics-experiments/README.md

 # Simple orbitals  Experiment #01

-Simulating orbital motion about a fixed point using the Jetpack compose canvas and Kotlin coroutines and some math equations.
+Simulating orbital motion about a fixed point using the Jetpack Compose canvas, Kotlin coroutines, and some math equations.

 # Future additions
 - Path trace for orbital objects